 - No UE changes mandated for any of the deployment scenarios.

 With GI-DS-Lite, UE and access architecture remain unchanged.
-PDN Gateway and CGN are connected through a “softwire tunnel”“”.
+PDN Gateway and CGN are connected through a “softwire” identified by a Softwire ID (SWID).
+The SWID does not need to be globally unique, i.e. different SWIDs could be used to identify a softwire at the different ends of a tunnel.
 A Context-Identifier (CID) is used to multiplex flows associated with the UE onto the softwire tunnel.
-Local policies at the PDN Gateway determine which part of the traffic received from an UE is 16tunnelling to the CGN.
-The combination of CID and softwire tunnel serves as common context between PDN Gateway and CGN to identify flows associated with an UE.
-The CID is a 32-bit wide identifier and is assigned by the gateway.
-It is “” retrieved either from a local or remote (e.g. AAA) repository.
+Local policies at the PDN Gateway determine which part of the traffic received from an UE is sent via a softwire to the CGN.
+The combination of CID and SWID serves as common context between PDN Gateway and CGN to identify flows associated with an UE.
+The CID is typically a 32-bit wide identifier assigned by the gateway.
+It is retrieved either from a local or remote (e.g. AAA) repository.
 The CID ensures a unique identification (potentially along with other traffic identifiers such as e.g. interface, VLAN, port, etc.) of traffic flows at the Gateway and CGN.
-The embodiment of the CID and tunnel identifier depends on the tunnel mode used and the type of the network connecting PDN Gateway and CGN.
+The embodiment of the CID and SWID depends on the technology used and the type of the network connecting PDN Gateway and CGN.

-If, for example GRE [RFC2784] with “GRE Key and Sequence Number Extensions” [RFC2890] is used as 16tunnelling technology, the network connecting PDN Gateway and CGN could be either IPv4-only, IPv6-only, or a dual-stack IP network.
+If, for example GRE [RFC2784] with “GRE Key and Sequence Number Extensions” [RFC2890] is used as softwire technology, the network connecting PDN Gateway and CGN could be either IPv4-only, IPv6-only, or a dual-stack IP network.
 The GRE-key field represents the CID.

-In case of MPLS VPN used between PDN Gateway and CGN, the tunnel identification is supplied by the VPN identifier of the MPLS VPN, whereas the IPv4 address serves as CID. or The CID ensures a unique identification (potentially along with other traffic identifiers such as e.g. interface, VLAN, port, etc.) for traffic flows at the CGN, which should be associated with a single NAT-binding.
+In case of MPLS VPN [20] used between PDN Gateway and CGN, the softwire identification is supplied by the VPN identifier of the MPLS VPN, whereas the IPv4 address serves as CID.
+Depending on if the PDN Gateway and CGN are connected as CEs or PEs, the VPN identifier could e.g. be an attachment circuit identifier (e.g.. a VLAN tag), a representation of the VPN route labels pointing to routes within the VPN, the VPN route distingisher etc. The combination of CID and SWID ensures a unique identification (potentially along with other traffic identifiers such as e.g. interface, VLAN, port, etc.) for traffic flows at the CGN, which should be associated with a single NAT-binding.
 Deployment dependent, the CID can also be used as an identifier for traffic flows or Ues in backend systems: Deployments which use non-overlapping private IPv4 addresses for the UE could e.g. choose to map private IPv4 addresses 1:1 to the CID.

-In a GI-DS-Lite deployment, the CGN combines DS-Lite tunnel termination and NAT44.
+In a GI-DS-Lite deployment, the CGN combines DS-Lite softwire termination and NAT44.
 The outer/external IPv4 address of a NAT-binding at the CGN is either assigned autonomously by the CGN from a local address pool, configured on a per-binding basis (either by a remote control entity through a NAT control protocol or through manual configuration), or derived from the CID (e.g. the 32-bit CID could be mapped 1:1 to an external IPv4-address).
 The choice of the appropriate translation scheme for a traffic flow can take parameters such as destination IP-address, incoming interface, etc. into account.
 The IP-address of the CGN, which, depending on the transport network between the PDN Gateway and the CGN, will either be an IPv6 or an IPv4 address, is configured on the gateway.
 A variety of methods, such as out-of-band mechanisms, or manual configuration apply.

 Figure 7.2.2a: Gateway-Initiated Dual-Stack Lite deployment scenario